Matkillio/MarvelSnap_KeyboardAdapter/README.md

 The following actions will make Marvel Snap Keyboard Adapter harder to use (not impossible!).

-- ANY action using your mouse (Play a card, end turn, undo a move), moving cards are ok;
+- ANY action using your mouse (Play a card, end turn, undo a move), moving cards is ok;
 - Try to play a card which you do not have enough Energy;

 ## Limitations